 - Year 12 NQCC Quantum Experience Summer School: New for 2023, we are running a parallel summer school that will give 10 local A-level (or equivalent) students a taster of life as a quantum physicist.
 The placements will include quantum physics tutorials, theoretical and experimental, some coding experience, and visits to local quantum technology companies.
 You will get first-hand lab experience with researchers in this cutting edge field and meet other likeminded students.
 The Year 12 Quantum Experience Summer School has been made possible by generous support from the NQCC (The National Quantum Computing Centre).

-The summer schools will run from 31st July - 4th Aug 2023 (please note these dates have changed from those that were originally advertised).
-The programme will run from Monday to Friday, 9am - 5pm each day.
-You are expected to attend the whole of every day if you accept the offer of a placement, unless you have a particular reason that this is not possible for you.
-We are unable to provide or organise either transport or accommodation for those on the summer schools.
+We are unable to provide or organise either transport or accommodation for those accepted on the summer schools.
 However, we do not want finance to be a barrier to participation for local students, so we have some small bursaries available to cover local transport, e.g. local buses.
 Please indicate in the appropriate place on the application form if you would need this financial assistance in order to take part in the programme.

 Applying to the summer schools

 The summer schools are open to students who are:

 - currently in Y12 (for academic year 22-23)

 - attending a non-fee-paying school